-Table 12.
+Table 11.
 System setup options-Passwords menu

-asswords

-Admin Password Enables the user to set, change, or delete the administrator (admin) password.
-The admin password enables several security features

-System Password Enables the user to set, change, or delete the system password.

-Password Configuration

-Upper Case Letter Enforces password restriction that the password must contain at least one upper case letter.

-Default: OFF

-Lower Case Letter Enforces password restriction that the password must contain at least one lower case letter.

-Default: OFF

-Digit Enforces password restriction that the password must contain at least one digit.

-Default: OFF

-Special Character Enforces password restriction that the password must contain at least one special character.

-Default: OFF

-Minimum Characters Controls the minimum number of characters allowed for password.

-Default: 04

-Password Bypass Bypass the System (Boot) Password and the internal hard drive password prompts during a system restart.
+Admin Password Enables the user to set, change, or delete the administrator (admin) password The admin password enables several security features System Password Enables the user to set, change, or delete the system password.
+Password Configuration Upper Case Letter Enforces password restriction that the password must contain at least one upper case letter.
+Default: OFF Lower Case Letter Enforces password restriction that the password must contain at least one lower case letter.
+Default: OFF Digit Enforces password restriction that the password must contain at least one digit.
+Default: OFF Special Character Enforces password restriction that the password must contain at least one special character.
+Default: OFF Minimum Characters Controls the minimum number of characters allowed for password.
+Default: 04 Password Bypass Bypass the System (Boot) Password and the internal hard drive password prompts during a system restart.
 Default: Disabled

-Password Changes
+Table 11.
+System setup options-Passwords menu (continued)

+Passwords

 Enable Non-Admin Password Changes Enables or disables the user to change the system and hard drive password without the need for admin password.

 Default: ON

-Table 12.
-System setup options-Passwords menu (continued)

-Passwords

 Admin Setup Lockout

 Enable Admin Setup Lockout Enables or disables the user from entering BIOS Setup when an Admin Password is set.

 Default: OFF

 Master Password Lockout

 Enable Master Password Lockout Enables or disables master password support.

 Default: OFF

-() NOTE: Hard drive passwords must be cleared before the setting can be changed.
+(i) NOTE: Hard drive passwords must be cleared before the setting can be changed.

-Table 13.
+Table 12.
 System setup options-Update, Recovery menu

-pdate ,Recovery
+Wireless

 UEFI Capsule Firmware Updates Enable or disable internal WLAN/Bluetooth devices.

 By default, WLAN is selected.

 By default, Bluetooth is selected.

 Enable UEFI Capsule Firmware Updates Enables or disables BIOS updates through UEFI capsule update packages.

 Default: ON

 BIOS Recovery from Hard Drive Enables the computer to recover from a bad BIOS image, as long as the Boot Block portion is intact and functioning.

 Default: ON

 (i) NOTE: BIOS recovery is designed to fix the main BIOS block and cannot work if the Boot Block is damaged.
 In addition, this feature cannot work in the event of EC corruption, ME corruption, or a hardware issue.
 The recovery image must exist on an unencrypted partition on the drive.

 BIOS Downgrade

 Allow BIOS Downgrade Controls flashing of the system firmware to previous revisions.

 Default: ON

 SupportAssist OS Recovery Enables or disables the boot flow for SupportAssist OS Recovery tool, in the event of certain system error.

 Default: ON

 BIOSConnect Enables or disables cloud Service OS recovery if the main OS fails to boot within the number of failures equal or greater than the value specified by Dell Auto OS Recovery Threshold, and local Service does not boot, or is not installed.

 Default: ON

-Dell Auto OS Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Conso and for Dell operating system Recovery tool.
+Dell Auto OS Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery tool.

 Default: 2.

-Table 14.
+Table 13.
 System setup options-System Management menu